 Multichannel installation, LEDs, generative sound and images, 2016

 Chromatic Nocturne is a multichannel, sound-light installation concerning the regulation and digitization of our daily lives.
 This generative audio-visual system transformed the orderly lights on the street into harmonious resonances.
-The light and the sound, masking each other, serve as the basis for visual and aural interaction as manifest in videos and installation.
+The light and the sound, masking each other, serve as the basis for visual and aural interaction manifesting in videos and installations.
 Laboral Center Official Event Page

 360 video, generative sound, and images, 2017

 Masquerade is the VR version of the Lightscape project, shot at Times Square in New York with recorded visual impacts from massive numbers of screens, lights, advertisements, and moving crowds.
 The bustling lights in the panoramic video signified, masked, and emphasized the illusory of time, place, and social characters.
-This project focus on the complex intersection of sites, lights, and sounds which is represented in the urban ‘sites’ of visual cultures and associated discourse.
-One ought to reinterpret the causal relationship between the city’s environment and its citizens.
-Simultaneously, there is a blurred distinction: to comprehend whether people are living in the city or have been surrounded, even consumed by the city.
+This project focuses on the complex intersection of sites, lights, and sounds represented in the urban ‘sites’ of visual cultures and associated discourse.
+One should reinterpret the causal relationship between the city’s environment and its citizens.
+Simultaneously, there is a blurred distinction: comprehending whether people live in the city or have been surrounded, even consumed, by the city.

 3-channel video, 6-channel audio, 2016

-Three videos of Harmonising, Recurrence, and Sparkling are included in Routine, composing mainly of nighttime images of Taipei and some images from Spain.
+Three videos of Harmonising, Recurrence, and Sparkling are included in Routine, composed mainly of nighttime images of Taipei and some images from Spain.